CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/Add/_index.md

 ---
-title: "Add"
+title: "Add Item(s)"
-linkTitle: "Add"
+linkTitle: "Add Item(s)"
-description: "Add items to list"
+description: "Add a single item or multiple items to a list."
 ---